-I recently booked a trip to Colombia to take in its vast heritage and beautiful sights and sounds.
-And while I was there, why not look for some record stores?
+I recently booked a trip to Colombia to take in its vast heritage, beautiful sights, and exciting sounds.
+While there, why not look for some record stores?

 With flight ticket in hand, I was off to Colombia.
 It might not be the first travel destination on everyone’s list, but for me, it’s a land of mystery and beauty.
 Many people believe it’s a dangerous place and that you should stay far away – this couldn’t be further from the truth.
 In recent years, Colombia has become a travel hotspot where people can discover the beautiful landscapes, talk to the friendly people, and delve into its troubled past.
 It’s this troubled past that puts people off, but Colombia in the present day has really turned itself around, and much safer than you’d think.
 A place where tourists can mix with the wonderful locals who just want to forget the country’s unsettled history and have fun.